Emmit Stussy: 2010–2011

 Emmit and Feltz contact a shady organization, which they had borrowed money from two years ago, to pay them back fully with interest.
 However, the man sent by the company, the enigmatic V. M. Varga (David Thewlis), explains that the company does not want their money back, and that it was an "investment".
 Concerned for his business, Emmit asks his lawyer Irv Blumkin (Hardee Lineham) to investigate Varga; soon afterward, Varga's men toss Blumkin off a parking garage to his death.
 Varga then takes ownership of an unused wing of Emmit's offices, and persuades Emmit to greatly increase the size of the business, over Feltz's objections.

 Emmit visits Ray at his apartment, intending to repair their relationship by giving him the stamp, but an indignant Ray refuses the gesture.
 An argument ensues in which Emmit accidentally cuts Ray's throat with broken glass from the frame, killing him.
 Panicked, he calls Varga, who stages the crime scene to make it look like Nikki killed Ray.
 A guilt-ridden Emmit confesses his crime to Burgle days later, but Varga pulls strings to make sure no charges are filed.
 Nikki confronts Emmit with a gun, intent on avenging Ray, and Emmit appears to accept his fate; however, a highway patrol officer encounters the two during their exchange.
 Despite Nikki's best efforts to throw off the officer, Emmit manages to warn him of her intentions.
-Both manage to pull their guns, and shoot the other in the head.
+Both manage to pull their guns, and shoot each other.
 Nikki and the officer are killed instantly, but Emmit is able to flee.

 When Feltz tries to rein in Varga's control of the business, Varga has him poisoned via a spiked cup of tea.
 He soon falls into a coma, and is left with permanent brain damage.
 Horrified, Emmit later attempts to back out of his dealings with Varga, but discovers that Varga's organization has already taken complete control of the company.
 Left with nothing, Emmit begs for Stella's forgiveness, and she takes him back.